dani54196/dani54196/README.md

 ### Hi there 👋
-I'm Daniel, Backend node developer
+I'm Daniel, Backend developer
-Currently i'm computer science studend at Universidad de Buenos Aires too i have knowledge in Docker, react
+🌱 Currently i'm computer science studend at Universidad de Buenos Aires

 I’m currently open for a new job opportunity